Syllabus

 Late work

-I don’t penalize for late work, but I prioritize on time submissions.
-If you submit an assignment after i’m done grading everyone elses, and we’re moving on to the next topic then your assignment may have to wait a while before I get to it.
+I also prioritize on time submissions.
+If you submit an assignment after I’m done grading everyone elses, and we’re moving on to the next topic then your assignment will have to wait a while before I get to it.

 Collaboration